-Home radiators are warm and cozy but they can also be unattractive space-wasters.
-With their exposed fins, radiators have a unique ability to attract and trap dust, cobwebs, and cat toys.
-Because they are permanently fixed in place, they stymie many floorplan changes.
-And because their metal surface can reach up to 215 degrees Fahrenheit, few items can be placed on them.
+Home radiators are warm and cozy but can also be unattractive metal space-wasters.
+With their exposed fins, radiators have a unique ability to attract and trap dust, cobwebs, and other miscellaneous items while reaching temperatures of up to 215 degrees Fahrenheit.

-Radiator covers are the solution to many of these woes.
-Radiator covers mask the fins while allowing the passage of heat.
-Because most covers have elevated tops, the covers' tops are significantly cooler, and this allows select items to be placed there.
-Even heat-sensitive items like plants can be placed on a well-insulated radiator cover.
+Radiator cover kits are made to mask the fins while allowing the passage of heat.
+Because most covers have elevated tops, the covers' tops are significantly cooler, allowing select items to be placed there.
+You can even place heat-sensitive items like plants on a well-insulated radiator cover.